ethereumclassic/ethereumclassic.github.io/README.md

 Presently focusing on content and structure, the design/layouts will be polished as it nears v2 release.

-### vNow
+### v2

 #### Content

-- Remove a bunch of exchanges
+- Remove a bunch of mining pools
-- Migrate roadmap
+- SEO Description & keywords for all pages

 #### Styling

 - Styling / prettification pass

-### v2 (Release Candidate)

-- Advanced SEO
-  - Social Image
-  - OG meta tags etc (incl. language)
-  - Description, Keywords
-  - Add description and keywords to markdown files

 ### vi18n

+- Documentation
 - use YAML as well as / instead of JSON
 - Structure all pages ready for i18n usage (including powered by, etc...)
 - replace localeDateStrings with i18nNext
 - Review `TODO`s
 - Manage 404 for missing i18n (or just create english version)
 - i18n date formatting etc.
+- SEO tags (keywords, og:locale)
 - Create i18n translations & guide (make a script?)
 - Make global i18ns hot-reloadable